Robert Schumann: Liederkreis op. 39

 and feeling

-“Frühlingsnacht” is a poem of lyrical fusion: perception of nature, emotional experience, and Romantic symbolism combine into an intense mood.
+“Frühlingsnacht” is a poem of lyrical fusion: perception of nature, emotional experience and Romantic symbolism unite in an intense atmosphere.
 The outer world resonates within the inner world of the lyrical self.

 Über’n Garten durch die Lüfte